whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <DD>Value $32</DD>
 </DL>

+<p><i>Subscribers received one of these colors: Pretty in Pink, Sky Blue, Classic Black, Mango Tango or Sunshine Yellow</i></p>

 <p>The artist is LA-based so that already got my attention.
 Plus I love pink!
-Although it doesn't rain much in LA, an umbrella is always needed since I do travel to places/countries where it rains.
-The design is cute with prints that say "Rain Rain Go Away" all over, ah-dorable.</p>
+Although it doesn't rain much in LA, a cute umbrella is always welcomed.
+The design has prints that say "Rain Rain Go Away" all over, so ah-dorable.</p>

 <br>